M41A Pulse Rifle: History And Variants

 Released as an image by Neill Blomkamp for his planned Alien 5.
 The movie was going to be set about 30 years after Aliens, so about the year 2210.
 Unfortunately, the movie was canceled due to Ridley Scott making Alien: Covenant instead.
 We see from the image that this Pulse Rifle has adapted the RIS system of attachments (similar to Aliens: Colonial Marines M41A Pulse Rifle MK2).
 Tom Woodruff Jr. also posed with the rifle as a stand-in for Michael Biehn (he was going to return as Hicks).

 Although Neill Blomkammp's Alien 5 was canceled, Alien Romulus would be the next Alien sequel to replace it.
-The trailer released for Alien Romulus reveals yet another new variant of the Pulse Rifle which looks like a prototype.
+Alien Romulus revealed yet another Pulse Rifle which looks like a prototype.
 The movie is set 37 years before Aliens (in 2142), during the time that the M41A Pulse Rifle has not been fully developed yet.
-The gun is light grey but already has the iconic red LED ammo counter on the right side.
+The gun (designated to be the F44AA) is light grey but already has the iconic red LED ammo counter on the right side.
 The handle on the top is wider, and a black wire runs along the right side of the gun, hinting at its prototype status.
-The gun is wielded by one of the young protagonists (played by Cailee Spaeny), and it is unknown if any Colonial Marines will appear.
+The gun is wielded by one of the young protagonists named Rain (played by Cailee Spaeny), and was previously used by the Renaissance Station security forces.
+The F44AA added the auto tracking of the M56 Smart Gun, making it an efficient Xenomorph killer.

 Ripley's Pulse Rifle